© Wiley Periodicals, Inc.

 The content of submitted manuscripts must be approved by all authors before submission.
 All authors must also confirm that they have contributed significantly to the study, justifying their authorship, and that no one whose contributions would justify authorship has been omitted as an author.
 All authors must agree before submission with the authorship order and the designation of the corresponding author.
 Changes in authorship after submission of the original manuscript must be approved in writing by all authors and the Editorial Office before resubmission.

 Title page.
 The manuscript should have an informative title that defines the major findings described within the work.
-Titles should not include numbers, acronyms, abbreviations or punctuation (other than a colon if essential).
 The title page must include the names and affiliations of all authors, the name and address for all correspondence, telephone, telex, or fax number must be present.
 Include a short Running Title of not more than 40 characters, and three-to-six Keywords (not used in the title).
-Also required are bullet points, 3-5 short phrases listing the salient features of the manuscript.
-These will be used in the Table of Contents.
 Grant support information is required in the following format: Grant Sponsor and Grant Number.

 Abstract.
 Abstract text should be 200 words or less, and organized under three headers: Background, Results, and Conclusions.

 Text.
-Submit text in DOC, DOCX, or RTF format.
+Unless submission is a single .pdf file, submit text in .doc, .docx, or .rtf format.
 Do not use desktop publishing software such as InDesign.
-All figures and tables must be submitted as separate files; do not embed figures or tables in the text document.
-All abbreviations must be defined, and should conform to the Style Manual for Biological journals, American Institute for Biological Sciences, 3900 Wisconsin Avenue, N.W., Washington, D.C.
+Text should be formatted to at least 1.5 line spacing.
+All abbreviations must be defined and should conform to the Style Manual for Biological Journals, American Institute for Biological Sciences, 3900 Wisconsin Avenue NW, Washington, DC.

 References.
 Wiley's Journal Styles Are Now in EndNote.
 We recommend the use of a tool such as EndNote or Reference Manager for reference management and formatting.
 EndNote reference styles can be searched for here: http://authorservices.wiley.com/jendnotes/ Reference Manager reference styles can be searched for here: http://www.refman.com/support/rmstyles.asp